ticup/CloudTypes-paper/README.md

 Examples
 --------
-The Grocery list example is currently live on heroku and can be found [here](http://cloudtypes.herokuapp.com/examples/grocery/client/index.html).
+There are currently two examples implemented and running live on heroku: [Grocery List](http://cloudtypes.herokuapp.com/examples/grocery/client/index.html), [Projects Manager](http://cloudtypes.herokuapp.com/examples/projects/client/index.html).
 See the examples folder (e.g. [the grocery example](https://github.com/ticup/CloudTypes/blob/master/examples/grocery/server/index.js)) on how to get everything working.

 You can run the examples on your own computer if you have the optional dependencies installed (static file server):